MetaStark/vision-IoS/00_CONSTITUTION/ADR-012_2026_PRODUCTION_Economic Safety Architecture.md

+ADR-012_2026_PRODUCTION

-ADR-012_2026_PRODUCTION_Economic Safety Architecture
+Economic Safety Architecture

 Status: PRODUCTION
-Tier: Tier-3.5 (Pre-LIVE Protection Layer)
+Tier: Tier-3.5 (LIVE Protection Layer)
 Authority: LARS – Chief Strategy & Alpha Officer
 Owners: LINE (Operations), STIG (Architecture), VEGA (Governance)
 Date: 2025-11-22

+Constitutional Chain:
+ADR-001 System Charter → ADR-002 Audit & Error Reconciliation → ADR-003 Institutional Standards → ADR-004 Change Gates → ADR-007 Orchestrator → ADR-008 Cryptographic Key Management → ADR-011 Production Fortress  → ADR-012 (this ADR)

 1. Executive Summary

-The activation of LIVE LLM mode introduces a high-risk category of operational exposure: economic drift failure.

-Once external LLM calls are enabled, the system can:
+Activating LIVE LLM mode moves FjordHQ from a closed, deterministic test environment to a state where agents can:

-generate real API charges
+Generate real API charges across multiple LLM providers

-escalate costs in parallel across agents
+Escalate requests in parallel across agents and tasks

-trigger runaway LLM call loops
+Trigger runaway LLM loops and pathological reasoning chains

-propagate provider instability (latency spikes, outages)

-degrade governance response under load

-cause unintended suspension cascades
+Inherit and amplify upstream provider instability (latency, errors, throttling)

+Degrade governance responsiveness and potentially trigger cascading suspensions

+Without explicit economic controls, this violates the constitutional guarantees in ADR-001, the audit and error framework in ADR-002, the orchestrator invariants in ADR-007, and the Production Fortress guarantees in ADR-011.

-ADR-012 establishes the Economic Safety Architecture, a mandatory protection layer that:
+ADR-012 defines the Economic Safety Architecture – a mandatory protection layer embedded in the Worker pipeline – that:

-enforces deterministic API rate and cost ceilings
+Enforces deterministic rate limits and cost ceilings

-prevents runaway charges before they occur
+Prevents runaway costs and overuse before they occur

-automatically degrades to STUB mode on violation
+Automatically degrades the system to STUB mode on violation

-logs all violations as governance events
+Logs all violations as VEGA-visible governance events

-preserves ADR-011 Production Fortress guarantees in LIVE mode
+Preserves ADR-011 Production Fortress guarantees even in LIVE mode

-ensures predictable, controllable LLM operations across all providers
+Ensures LLM operations remain predictable, bounded, and auditable across all providers

-This is the final prerequisite before API keys may be activated.
+This ADR is the final prerequisite before any external LLM API keys can be activated in production.

 2. Problem Statement

-Following Tier-3 Activation, the WorkerEngine gained the ability to perform external LLM calls.
-Without economic controls, LIVE mode creates unacceptable institutional risk:
+After Tier-3 activation of the WorkerEngine, agents gained the ability to call external LLM providers through the orchestrator.
+Without guardrails, LIVE mode introduces an unacceptable class of economic drift failure:

-2.1 Runaway Operating Costs
+Runaway Operating Costs

-Parallel agents can generate expensive calls in minutes, exceeding daily budgets.
+Parallel agents can generate high-cost calls in minutes, easily breaching daily or monthly budgets.

-2.2 Rate Limit Breaches
+Rate Limit Breaches

-Unregulated bursts → throttling → bans → pipeline collapse.
+Unregulated bursts cause throttling and bans, collapsing pipelines and breaking deterministic behaviour.

-2.3 Loss of Budgetary Control
+Loss of Budgetary Control

-CEO cannot guarantee or bound daily system costs.
+CEO can no longer bound daily or per-strategy LLM spend with confidence.

-2.4 Propagation of Provider Instability
+Provider Instability Propagation

-Provider downtime or latency spikes cause:

-pipeline stalls
+Latency spikes or outages propagate inward as:
+– stalled pipelines

-governance timeouts
+– governance timeouts

-false-positive suspension flows
+– false positive discrepancy scores and suspension flows

-2.5 Governance Bypass via Resource Exhaustion
+Governance Bypass via Resource Exhaustion

-A single overactive agent may:
+A single misbehaving or adversarial agent can:

-saturate the Worker pipeline
+– saturate the Worker pipeline

-block VEGA and LARS
+– delay or block VEGA and LARS

-cause governance delays or misclassification
+– degrade reconciliation and oversight in exactly the scenarios where governance is most needed

-This violates:
+This directly undermines:

-ADR-001 Constitution of FjordHQ
+ADR-001 – Constitution of FjordHQ (system charter)

-ADR-002 Change Control Architecture

-ADR-007 Agent–LLM Binding
+ADR-002 – Audit & Error Reconciliation Charter

+ADR-007 – Orchestrator behaviour and anti-hallucination controls

-ADR-011 Production Fortress Integrity
+ADR-011 – Production Fortress & VEGA Testsuite (proof-based integrity)

+Conclusion:
-Therefore, LIVE mode cannot be enabled without a deterministic, auditable economic safety layer.
+LIVE mode must not be enabled until a deterministic, auditable, and VEGA-governed Economic Safety layer is in place.

 3. Decision

-FjordHQ adopts a three-layer Economic Safety Architecture, enforced within the Worker pipeline before any external LLM call:
+FjordHQ adopts a three-layer Economic Safety Architecture, enforced inside the Worker pipeline prior to any external LLM call:

-Rate Governance Layer
+Rate Governance Layer – controls call frequency and volume.

-Cost Governance Layer
+Cost Governance Layer – enforces hard monetary ceilings per agent, task, and day.

-Execution Governance Layer
+Execution Governance Layer – bounds depth, latency, and token volume of reasoning.

-All safety layers are:
+All three layers are:

-deterministic

-cryptographically attestable (ADR-008)

-unbypassable (Worker pipeline enforcement)

-audited under ADR-002

-integrated with VEGA attestation logic

-reversible only with LARS approval

-This framework guarantees safe, predictable, bounded operation of LIVE LLM mode.
+Deterministic – same inputs and state produce the same decision.

+Cryptographically attestable under ADR-008 (Ed25519-signed events and hash-chained logs).

+Unbypassable – embedded directly into Worker control flow, not in agent prompts.

+Audited under ADR-002 – all violations are logged as governance events with full evidence.

+Integrated with VEGA attestation – violations influence VEGA’s view of system integrity under ADR-011 and ADR-010.

+Reversible only with LARS authority – returning from STUB mode to LIVE mode requires explicit governance action.

+This architecture becomes mandatory for all agents and providers once API keys are activated.

 4. Architecture Overview
 4.1 Rate Governance Layer

-Controls LLM call frequency across multiple dimensions:
+Purpose: Prevent rate-driven failure modes (throttling, bans, pipeline storming).

+Default limits (per production configuration):

 Metric	Default
 max_calls_per_agent_per_minute	3
 max_calls_per_pipeline_execution	5
 global_daily_limit	100

+Defaults are constitutional baselines and can be tightened by VEGA or raised by CEO decision via ADR-004 change gates.

+Research agents that use lower-cost providers (e.g. DeepSeek) may be granted higher call quotas, but only through canonical configuration updates (no prompt-level overrides).

 On violation:

-violation recorded in vega.llm_violation_events
+A violation event is written to vega.llm_violation_events.

-VEGA issues WARN or SUSPEND recommendation
+VEGA issues a WARN or SUSPEND-RECOMMENDATION governance classification (aligned with ADR-010 thresholds).

-Worker switches to STUB_MODE immediately
+Worker immediately switches to STUB_MODE for that agent, task, or (if necessary) globally.

-hash-chain event appended (ADR-011)
+A hash-chained governance event is appended under ADR-011’s Production Fortress rules.

 4.2 Cost Governance Layer

+Purpose: Make LLM spend predictable, capped and provable.

-Tracks estimated and actual cost per provider.
+The system tracks estimated and actual cost per provider and call.
+Per-provider reference envelopes (to be kept in canonical config, not hard-coded):

-Estimated cost envelopes:

-Provider	Estimated Range
+Provider	Estimated Range (USD per call)
-Anthropic Claude	$0.004–$0.08 per call
-OpenAI GPT	$0.002–$0.04 per call
-DeepSeek	$0.001–$0.005 per call
+Anthropic Claude	[configured from official pricing – no hard-coding] OpenAI GPT	[configured from official pricing – no hard-coding] DeepSeek	$0.001 – $0.005
+Gemini	[configured from official pricing – no hard-coding]

-Hard ceilings:
+Hard ceilings (defaults):

 Metric	Default
 max_daily_cost	$5.00